AnswerDotAI/gpu.cpp/README.md

 ## Acknowledgements

-We use:
+gpu.cpp makes use of:

 - [Dawn](https://dawn.googlesource.com/dawn) as the WebGPU implementation
 - [webgpu-dawn-binaries](https://github.com/jspanchu/webgpu-dawn-binaries) by
   @jspanchu to build a binary artifact of Dawn.
 - [webgpu-distribution](https://github.com/eliemichel/WebGPU-distribution) by
   @eliemichel for cmake builds.

+Thanks also to fellow colleagues at Answer.AI team for their support, testing help, and feedback.

 ## Discord Community and Contributing

 Join our community in the `#gpu-cpp` channel on the [AnswerDotAI Discord with this invite link](https://discord.gg/zmJVhXsC7f).
+Feel free to get in touch via X [@austinvhuang](https://twitter.com/austinvhuang) as well.

 Feedback, issues and pull requests are welcome.